 The applicable provisions of Title 40 C.F.R. section 258 “Subtitle D” federal regulations as required by State Water Board Resolution 93-62.

+Pursuant to CEQA, on 6 August 2024, the County, as lead agency, adopted a Notice of Exemption (NOE) noting its determination that construction and operation of the Calaveras SI was exempt from CEQA review pursuant to California Code of Regulations, title 14, section 15301, because it involves minor changes to an existing facility.
+The NOE was supported by a CEQA Categorical Exemption Analysis report, dated June 2024, prepared by WRA Environmental Consultants (WRA, Inc.) on behalf of the Discharger.
+The Central Valley Water Board, as responsible agency, has determined that its adoption of this Order is in accordance with the lead agency’s CEQA determination.

 Facilities under WDRs are classified for the purposes of determining the annual permit fee and WDR update cycle.
 These classifications are based on threat to water quality and complexity associated with the discharge.
 The Foothill Landfill was classified as a “1B” discharge under previous WDRs Order R5-2003-0020.
 These revised WDRs maintain the “1B” designation.
 The following fee criteria were used:

 Threat to Water Quality: